vscode-restructuredtext/docs/articles/configuration.rst

 Conf.py Path
 ::::::::::::
-.. important:: For release 67.0.0 and above, this option should not be used.
+.. important:: For release 68.0.0 and above, this option is maintained automatically by the extension in most cases, so you don't need to modify it unless really neccessary.

+   The meaning of this setting also changes.
+Now it stores the active preview option for the workspace/folder.

+   * If it is ``""``, then ``rst2html.py`` is used to render the preview page.
+   * If it is a valid folder, then ``conf.py`` from that folder is used by Sphinx to render the preview page.
+   * If it is not set, then this extension shows a list of options before generating a preview page.

+   It is not recommended to use ``rst2html.py``, as it does not work on Sphinx specific features, and the preview pages can look differently.

-This extension relies on sphinx ``conf.py`` to perform compilation.
+This extension relies on Sphinx ``conf.py`` to generate preview pages.

-Usually when a sphinx project is opened, ``conf.py`` is located at the root in Explorer folder, and that's the default value ``${workspaceRoot}`` of ``restructuredtext.confPath``.
+Usually when a Sphinx project is opened, ``conf.py`` is located at the root in Explorer folder, and that's the default value ``${workspaceRoot}`` of ``restructuredtext.confPath``.